Placements & Volunteers

 How do we deliver it at Broadmeadow?

-Volunteers get in touch with the Volunteer coordinator, who will invite them to completete a DBS check, give them a tour of school and complete various paperwork.
-Each volunteer is encouraged to complete one of 6 modules we have devised these are Rebound Therapy, swimming, PECS, teaching and learning, full communication and outdoor environment– educational visits.
+Volunteers get in touch with the Volunteer Coordinator, who will invite them to complete a DBS check, give them a tour of the school and complete various paperwork.
+Each volunteer is encouraged to complete one of 6 modules we have devised these are Rebound Therapy, swimming, PECS, teaching and learning, full communication and the outdoor environment– educational visits.
 One module will be completed over a six week period.

 Volunteers can approach us by email and can find information on our program from Wolverhampton Voluntary Services.